meltano/meltano/docs/src/docs/project.md

 ## System database

-Meltano stores pipeline state and other metadata in a project-specific system database, that takes the shape of a `meltano.db` SQLite database stored inside the [`.meltano` directory](#meltano-directory) by default.
+Meltano stores various types of metadata in a project-specific system database, that takes the shape of a `meltano.db` SQLite database stored inside the [`.meltano` directory](#meltano-directory) by default.
 Like all files stored in the `.meltano` directory, the system database is also environment-specific.